thim81/openapi-format/readme.md

   Object" https://swagger.io/specification/#operation-object

 This will remove specific fields and attached fields that match the operation ID's.
-In the example below, this would mean that all items with the item for `findPetsByStatus` would be removed from the OpenAPI document.
+In the example below, this would mean that the item with operationID `findPetsByStatus` would be removed from the OpenAPI document.

 For example: